DistributedTeam/Cassandra/README.md

 Format

      T
-> Find the top-10 customers ranked in descending order of their outstanding balance payments.
+> Find the top 10 customers ranked in descending order of their outstanding balance payments.

 ### Verification